xuxicheta/ngx-until-on-destroy/README.md

   }
 }
 ```
-I can ally it only to methods of component or directive.
+I can be applied to methods of component or directive only.

 When component/directive will be destroyed, all subscriptions from decorated methods will be unsubscribed.